Southern Arkansas Muleriders: Walker Stadium at Goodheart Field

 Walker Stadium at Goodheart Field is a baseball stadium located in Magnolia, Arkansas.
 It is the home field for the Southern Arkansas Mulerider baseball team.
 Walker Stadium at Goodheart Field consists of grandstand seating built into a hill behind homeplate as well as grass seating down the lines.
 Due to the prolonged success of Mulerider Baseball, SAU opened a completely remodeled facility that included new coaches’ offices, locker rooms, concession stands, restrooms and press box during the 2011 baseball season.
 The capacity is approximately 1000.

 Field dimensions are 350–410–340.
 The field is named for former coach Steve Goodheart.
 The stadium is named after the Willard and Pat Walker Charitable Foundation.

 In 2010 Southern Arkansas moved in the Top Ten in NCAA Division II average home attendance with 4,890 fans attending the 14 games.
 The average attendance of 349 fans was good for 8th in the NCAA.

 W.T.
 Watson Athletic Center

 The W.T.
 Watson Athletic Center is the home of the Mulerider and Lady Mulerider basketball teams as well as the Lady Mulerider volleyball team.
 Named after the winningest coach in Mulerider basketball history, the W.T.
 Watson Athletic center features seating for 2,500 and provides teams with their own team room.

 Connected to the W.T.
 Watson Athletic Center is the Kathryn Brown Wellness and Education Center.
 This facility house the department of Kinesiology, home of SAU's athletic training program.
-The students in this program provide first class care to the Mulerider student athletes.

 Ribble Strength Center

 The Ribble Strength Center opened in 2012 and is the strength training facility for the Muleriders and Lady Muleriders.
-The Ribble Strength Center provides student athletes with state of the art Samson weight equipment feature the Mulerider logo.
 The center is the newest athletic facility on SAU's campus.